rvibit/react-native-jetpack-compose-datetimepicker/README.md

 A Native Date and Time Picker library for react native which uses Jetpack Compose Material3 Date and Time Pickers under the hood.
 It uses react Native Fabric Component (New Architecture only)

+## NOTE

+This package uses React Natiev new architecture's Fabric Component so it'll only work if your app has new architechture enabled in **android/gradle.properties** file.

 ## Installation

 ```sh